What is a biceps tendon tear, and how is it treated?

 In instances where the biceps tendon is ruptured, an audible “pop” can be heard at the moment of injury.

 The Board Certified Orthopedic and Sports Medicine Specialists at OrthoNeuro have helped thousands of patients with biceps tendon injuries return to an active and healthy lifestyle using a variety of treatment options.

 In the instance of a biceps tendon tear, the Board Certified Orthopedic and Sports Medicine Specialists may recommend conservative treatment options to allow the tendon to heal.

 These treatment options can include:

 If you have been experiencing the symptoms of a biceps tendon tear or rupture, schedule an appointment with one of our Board Certified Orthopedic and Sports Medicine Specialists at one of our 7 convenient locations throughout Greater Columbus.

-- We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.
+We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.